samwlms/LASplot_GUI/README.md

 - [x] 'plots' *individual layers, separated by LAS classification*
 - [x] 'terrain gradient' *elevation gradient showing a the high and low points of the file*
 - [x] 'terrain intensity' *representation of the point record intensity associated with ground classification*
-- [x] 'vegetation intensity' *representation of the point record intensity associated with vegetation classification*
 - [ ] 'terrain contour' *(2 color) banding to reflect relative changes in local ground elevation*
 - [ ] 'composite image' *main classification layers painted in appropriate colours (single image)*
 - [x] 'file information' *general information about the file and header specifications*